AgoraNomic/Webmastor/index.md

 If you're ever in need of assistance with HTML, CSS, JavaScript, Git, or scripting, feel free to reach out to me!

+- [Gadgets](/Webmastor/gadgets.html) has some gadgets that might be useful for playing Agora.
 - [Workflows](/Webmastor/workflows.html) contains all my scripts/workflows for Webmastor duties.

 ## The Index